16 Amazing Aquatic Animals In The World

 3. Cuttlefish

-Cuttlefish is around 1.7-20 inches long, 10 kg in weight, and lives for 1-2 years the amazing animals that start with the letter C. It is acknowledged as the chameleon of the sea because of its astounding supremacy to change color and go with the surroundings even in absolute dimness.
+Cuttlefish is one of the camouflaged animals that can grow between 1.7 to 20 inches long, 10 kg in weight, and live for 1-2 years the amazing animals that start with the letter C. It is acknowledged as the chameleon of the sea because of its astounding supremacy to change color and go with the surroundings even in absolute dimness.
 Over 100 species of cuttlefish are identified.
 It makes use of its tentacles to grapple its prey and at whatever time it senses menace, it discharges ink entitled as Sepia to baffle predators and depart away.

 Also read: 10 Different Types Of Jellyfish In The World